ndv87/spark-acid/README.md

 DELETE | ``>= v0.5.0`` |  Not Supported |
 MERGE | ``> v0.5.0`` | Not Supported |
 STREAMING INSERT | ``>= v0.5.0`` | ``>= v0.5.0`` |

-*Note: In case of insert only table for support of write operation compatibility check needs to be disabled*

 ## Quick Start